The Nude Bomb (1980) / Comedy-Adventure

 The Nude Bomb is probably only of appeal to "Get Smart" completists, as well as those who aren't very particular about faithful recreations of beloved TV series.
 It has its moments, but the hit-to-miss ratio is a little too heavily stacked in the negative to consider it worthwhile for most.
 Phony backdrops, obvious stunt doubles and silly-looking props only add to the already-considerable cheese factor.
 I guess there's a reason why the producers of this misfire lost CONTROL and gave us the PITS.

 -- Follows TV's "Get Smart" (1965-70).
 Followed by the TV-movie Get Smart, Again!, which features more of the original cast, although it ignores The Nude Bomb completely.
 Another short-lived TV series emerged in 1995, "Get Smart", featuring Adams and Feldon in supporting roles to Smart's son, Zach, played by Andy Dick.
-"Get Smart" would be remade in the soon-to-be-released Get Smart, starring Steve Carell, in 2008.
+"Get Smart" would be remade into Get Smart, starring Steve Carell, in 2008.

 ©2007 Vince Leo